Private DNS

 - Click Save

-The entry is immediately available on all devices connected to VPN.
+The entry is immediately available on all devices connected to the VPN.

 | Hostname | IP | Usage |